 If you live in Canada, you might want to consider installing winter tires on your vehicle.
 Not only does it protect you on the road, but it can save you money on your insurance.

 With the sheer amount of ice and snow that is unleashed upon many Canadian cities every winter, it might be wise for certain drivers to invest in winter tires.
 Regular all-season tires sometimes won't cut it.
 All-season tires start to lose elasticity when the temperature hits below 7°C. Snow tires, however, are made with a special compound that allows them to retain more elasticity in cold temperatures.
 This gives the tires better traction, stopping, and handling in cold temperatures and snowy roads.
-Winter tires have been proven to help reduce braking distance on snow-covered roads by up to 25 per cent.
+Winter tires have been proven to help reduce braking distance on snow-covered roads by up to 25%.

 In order to qualify for the discount, all four tires must be winter tires and they usually must stay on the car from November until March.